5 reasons dental assistants change offices or jobs

 Seeking better work-life balance

 Because of staffing shortages, some dental assistants are working beyond normal hours, whether that’s working through their lunch break, staying late, or answering work-related text messages and calls outside the office.
 This can cause stress and burnout.
 If long hours are negatively impacting your work-life balance, you may consider making a switch to a dental office with more reasonable expectations for your work schedule.
-Among dental assistants who’ve changed jobs within the last two years, 55% said finding better work-life balance was part of their motivation.
+Among dental assistants who’ve changed jobs within the last year, 36% said finding better work-life balance was part of their motivation.

 “We all need to remember to put ourselves first sometimes,” says Michele, CDA.
 “We always put the patient and office before ourselves, and sometimes it is okay to put yourself first.
 We need to stay happy and healthy in order to keep up our amazing work.”